lanl-aea/waves/docs/tutorial_introduction.rst

 Users who want to jump straight to a minimally functional simulation workflow with native `SCons`_ can start with the :ref:`scons_quickstart`.
 The :ref:`waves_quickstart` has the same features but uses the `WAVES`_ extension to `SCons`_.

-For a detailed discussion of a recommended best practices `SCons`_  and `WAVES-EABM`_ project setup, meta data, and features, start with :ref:`tutorialsconstruct`.
+For a detailed discussion of recommended best practices for `SCons`_  and `WAVES-EABM`_ project setup, meta data, and features, start with :ref:`tutorialsconstruct`.
 It's also possible to skip the detailed project setup discussion and start with the simulation task definitions and discussion directly in :ref:`tutorial_geometry_waves`.

+Finally, users who are are ready to create their own modsim repository can use the :ref:`waves_cli` ``quickstart`` subcommand to generate a modsim template directory structure from the single element example model.
+The template files include project documentation and two simulation configurations: nominal and mesh convergence.

 *************
 Prerequisites